Hair Transplant Timeline (BLOG POST): The Road to Recovery

 The post-care regimen of hair transplants is just as important as the procedure itself because the proper care of the transplanted hair shall make them look as natural as the other strands on the scalp.

-To help you monitor the condition of your hair, you have a timeline of what to expect after your operation to keep you from panicking or worrying within certain periods of your recovery.
+To help you monitor the condition of your hair, you have a timeline of what may be expected after your operation to keep you from panicking or worrying during certain periods of your recovery.

 Day After Surgery